The Punishment of Tityus (Michelangelo): Description

-The drawing shows the mythical figure Tityus tied down on a large rock; on the top of the rock seems to be some kind of plant or tree trunk with roots.
+The drawing shows the mythical giant Tityus tied down on a large rock; on the top of the rock seems to be some kind of plant or tree trunk with roots.
 The trunk appears to have a human face in profile its his mouth fully open as if in a scream.
 The rock is the only indication of a location as the foreground and background remain blank except for a horizon line.
 The body of Tityus is twisted with his head back while his right arm is tied above his head and his left arm is assumed to be tied by his hip because the actual hand is not visible; Tityus's right leg lies flat while his left leg is up in a right-degree angle.
 Above Tityus is a vulture that is the about the size of a human.
 The vulture leans over the twisted body of Tityus with its wing almost fully extended on both sides and its head inching closer to the midsection of Tityus.
+According to myth, vultures torture Tityus by eating his liver every day; it regenerates every night.